OSGConnect/connectbook/admin/user-login-project-manual.md

            gosync [opts] sync users [--new] [--updated] [--only <user> [...]] gosync [opts] waitlock

-## Update new user and project.
+## Update new user and project
 To sync a new user "newosgconnectuser"

     sudo /usr/local/gosync sync users --new --updated --only newosgconnectuser

-To sync the projects
+To sync the project

    sudo /usr/local/gosync sync groups

+##Cronjob scripts
+(location of the cronjob scripts, in case we want to refer them or to check they are running)